remnrem/luna-doc/docs/ref/intervals.md

 The command identifies peaks (local minima and maxima) in signals, and caches those sample-points for use in subsequent commands, primarily [`TLOCK`](#tlock).

+<h3>Methods</h3>

+Local maxima are identified as sample points whose amplitude exceeds that of both neighboring samples.
+Optionally, local minima are detected by the same criterion applied to the negated signal.
+Candidate peaks may be restricted to a top percentile by amplitude, retaining only those above the specified quantile threshold within the recording.
+Regions of signal clipping — defined as runs of three or more consecutive equal-valued samples — are excluded from peak detection.
+Accepted peak positions are stored in a named cache for use by subsequent time-locked averaging commands.

 <h3>Parameters</h3>